L.I.E. (film): Plot

 Gary steals money from Howie's father and disappears to Los Angeles, leaving Howie alone.
 John and Howie begin a tenuous friendship in which John becomes a kind of father figure to him.
 There is no sexual activity, but there is talk of sex.
 Howie realizes that he wields a degree of sexual power over John, something John is aware of.
 Howie stays over at John's house, temporarily displacing John's 19-year-old lover Scott, who warns Howie not to take John from him.
 Howie discovers a stash of child pornography in the house, including photos of a younger Gary as a blond 11-year-old boy.

 Howie's father happens to see him skipping school, and, losing his temper, he hits the boy.
 Later that day, he is arrested for dangerous practices in his construction business, and when Howie returns home to find him missing, he believes his father has abandoned him.
 He goes to John, approaching him in his bedroom wearing just his underpants, expecting they will have sex.
 But John explains to Howie what happened with his father, and the boy breaks down and cries.
 John leaves Howie to sleep by himself.

 The next morning, John is all charm, fixing Howie breakfast and taking him to see his father in jail.
 Howie's father apologizes for hitting him and promises to spend more time with him once he is out of prison.
 Howie is unconvinced, and merely tells his father never to hit him again.

-After dropping Howie off, John returns to the local rest area where young hustlers connect with johns and sits in his car.
+After dropping Howie off, John returns to the local rest area where young hustlers connect with John and sit in his car.
 Scott, devastated by John's abandonment, drives by and shoots him dead.